2012/2013 Pupil Premium Money

-- we continued to spend significantly more than the EMAG on staffing and employed 3 bi-lingual staff;
+- we continued to spend significantly more than the EMAG on staffing and employ 3 bi-lingual staff;

-- we continued to provide a daily Newly Arrived Class for 20 minutes for children from Reception up to Year 6;
+- we continued to provide a daily Newly Arrived Class for 25 minutes for children in Years 1 to 6;

 - we continued to provide a Year 2 Boys’ writing group on 4 afternoons each week; and